 Hmm… I think that about covers it, let’s move on with the plot.
 Once you finally meet up with your guidance counsellor, it turns out that it’s Miss Saeko, the homeroom teacher from the original game.
 I remarked to Kyle how both Saeko and Hanya went through the blender with the Snow Queen Quest and both decided to stay in the career they were in at the time.
 Resilient people!
 The Snow Queen Quest hit Kyle and I so hard that we barely wanted to come back to the entire fictional world!
 Ms. Saeko asks you questions about your future, but according to a walkthrough, your answers don’t have a substantial impact on the plot.

-Lisa’s voice was provided by Stephanie Sheh, as I noted in the P1 appendix. …Wait, so the only non-white actor in this game’s cast is voicing the only white character in the game?
+Lisa’s voice was provided by Stephanie Sheh, as I noted in the P1 appendix. …Wait, so the only non-white actor in this game’s localized cast (that I know of) is voicing the only white character in the game?
 Did I read that correctly?

 Luckily for standoffish Tatsuya, Lisa isn’t here to ask him out.
 It turns out the Boss of Cuss High has outright kidnapped a girl from Sisters to get Tatsuya to fight him, and invites Tatsuya to a nearby abandoned prison for a throw-down.
 Naturally, you head straight there.
 By the way, say goodbye to Tatsuya’s “beloved” motorcycle, because after this scene, it mysteriously vanishes!
 Maybe you’re using it on the map screen, I don’t know, but the game never outright says!